Flexible-access drawdown

 See it in action

 At My Pension Expert, we take the time to understand your circumstances so we can provide personalised advice that puts you in the best possible position at retirement.
-With no obligation, our pension experts are here to make sure you have confidence in the decisions you make regarding your pension.
+With no obligation, our pension expert’s priority is to make sure you have confidence in the decisions you make regarding your pension, without needing in-person consultations.

 Is drawdown better than an annuity?